CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/02-CREATE-HOSTPOOL.md

    ![ws name.](media/ex3.png)

   **B**.
 Network and Security:
-    Leave all values on default except:
+    Leave all values to default, except:

    - Subnet: **sessionhosts-subnet(10.0.1.0/24)** *(choose from dropdown)*
    - Specify Domain or Unit: **No**